AuthMe/AuthMeReloaded/docs/config.md

         #     AllowedRestrictedUser:
         #     - playername;127.0.0.1
         AllowedRestrictedUser: []
+        # Ban unknown IPs trying to log in with a restricted username?
+        banUnsafedIP: false
         # Should unregistered players be kicked immediately?
         kickNonRegistered: false
         # Should players be kicked on wrong password?